noboevbo/ehpi_action_recognition/README.md

 A basic setup guide for Ubuntu 18.04 is available at: https://dennisnotes.com/note/20180528-ubuntu-18.04-machine-learning-setup/.
 I set up my system like this, with the difference that I now use CUDA 10.0 and CUDNN 7.5, the blogpost will be updated sometime.

-Note: The code runs on Windows, but there is somewhere a bug, so the whole thing runs on our system with only 10-30% of the FPS on Linux (Ubuntu 18.04).
+Note: The code runs on Windows but with decreased performance, see Known Bugs.

 ## Setup
 I use two of my libraries in this code, nobos_commons and nobos_torch_lib.
 These and their dependencies have to be installed first.
 In the following code example I assume a Python installation with virtualenvwrapper, if this is not used the code must be adapted accordingly.